On this page

 A BV's equity is divided into shares that are owned by shareholders.
 They also hold ultimate power, but the company directors run the business on a day-to-day basis.
 Sometimes a BV may appoint a supervisory board to monitor its board of directors.

 In smaller BVs, the director is often also the only shareholder.
 In which case, he or she is then director and major shareholder (DMS), or in Dutch directeur en grootaandeelhouder (DGA).

 Setting up a BV

-- Listing in Handelsregister (Commercial register) – usually carried out by civil-law notary (you remain personally liable until registration is complete)
+- Registration in the KVK Commercial Register (Handelsregister) – usually carried out by a civil-law notary (you remain personally liable until the registration is complete);

 BV in formation

 It's even possible to start trading before you've set up your BV.
 You may operate as a 'BV in formation' if your civil-law notary is still preparing your incorporation.
 In Dutch, this is a BV in oprichting, which is usually abbreviated as BV io.

 Make sure you clearly state that you're acting on behalf of a 'BV io' when entering into any agreements with business partners.
 Sometimes sole proprietorships append 'BV io' to their name because they're in the process of incorporating their business.
 Be aware that you're entering into an agreement as a sole proprietorship or eenmanszaak when you sign a contract in this phase.

 You can transfer contracts to your BV, once established, subject to agreement from the other party.